 - Visit our You Tube Channel to view short videos and presentations on local places to visit – click here to see our current presentation of places to visit in Devon and Dorset.

-Within a few hundred yards of Swallows Eaves Hotel is the famous Seaton Tramway linking Seaton, Colyford and Colyton.
+Within a few hundred yards of Swallows Eaves is the famous Seaton Tramway linking Seaton, Colyford and Colyton.
 The Tramway travels from Seaton alongside the River Axe estuary through two nature reserves providing an unrivalled view of the abundant birdlife, arriving at the historic town of Colyton, proud to be ‘the most rebellious town in Devon’ after it’s part in the Monmouth Rebellion of 1685.

-For twitchers, the nearby marshes of the River Axe provide a magnificent store of wild birds for the ornithologist’s delight.
+For bird watchers, the nearby marshes of the River Axe provide a magnificent store of wild birds for the ornithologist’s delight.
 Colyford Common is an important wetland site on the Axe estuary.
 Being regularly flooded by high tides, this salt marsh has very unusual flora and fauna, supporting many locally rare and nationally important species.
 For other animal lovers, there is the Donkey Sanctuary (near Sidmouth) which is home to hundreds of rescued donkeys (most of whom are happy to be patted and scratched behind the ears!).
 The sanctuary is open every day of the year and has five beautiful walks for you to explore.

 Recognised as England’s first natural World Heritage site, the Jurassic Coast covers some 95 miles of truly stunning coastline from East Devon to Dorset, with unique rock formations recording 185 million years of the Earth’s history.